 Sourcing lighting for your project isn’t only about aesthetics.
 Lighting has a host of other considerations, including Kelvin color temperature, that must be understood when specifying everything from functional recessed lights to a statement chandelier.
 Here are the basics to understanding how color temperature affects lighting and the look of every room.

-What is Kelvin?
+What is Kelvin in lighting?

 Light bulb color temperature is represented in the unit of absolute temperature, Kelvin, noted by the symbol K. As a quick rule, the higher the Kelvin, the whiter the light.
 Household fixtures are commonly found in color temperatures on the Kelvin scale of 2700K (warm incandescent), 3000K (warm white halogen) and 3500K (household fluorescent).